angulardart/angular_components/README.md

 **Preview Release**

-This is an early attempt at open-sourcing the Angular 2 components that Google uses to build many of its web applications.
+This is an early attempt at open-sourcing the ACX components.
+Google uses these to build many of its web applications.

 Only a small fragment of all the ACX components is available right now.
 We want developers to have an opportunity to play around with the package as soon as possible.
+We will be releasing more depending on your feedback.

 This is not an official Google product.